ImperaLuna/veridion_product_deduplication_challenge/README.md

 compatible rows are merged.

 `merge_root_domain`: After creating merge_eco_friendly, I realized that merging products from different root_domains makes no logical sense.
-Therefore, I introduced a ValueError in merge_root_domain to prevent the merging of products from different domains.
+Therefore, I introduced a ValueError to prevent the merging of products from different domains.

 By raising these ValueError exceptions, we preserve data integrity and ensure that the merging process only takes place when it's logically valid.
 Errors are caught within the merge_dataframe_rows function, which logs the conflicting data